pomerium/pomerium/docs/docs/quick-start/readme.md

 docker-compose up
 ```

-Docker will automatically download the required [container images] for Pomerium and [httpbin].
+Docker will automatically download the required [container images] for Pomerium and [verify].
 Then, Pomerium will run with the configuration details set in the previous steps.

-You should now be able access to the routes (e.g. `https://httpbin.corp.yourdomain.example`) as specified in your policy file.
+You should now be able access to the routes (e.g. `https://verify.localhost.pomerium.io`) as specified in your policy file.

-You can also navigate to the special pomerium endpoint `httpbin.corp.yourdomain.example/.pomerium/` to see your current user details.
+You can also navigate to the special pomerium endpoint `verify.corp.yourdomain.example/.pomerium/` to see your current user details.

 ![currently logged in user](./img/logged-in-as.png)